 \section{Evolution of spectra in the MHD models}

 In the present section, we return to our MHD models, namely model 1 and model 2.

 Fig.~\ref{postad:fig-tacc-hdmodels} shows the mean acceleration time $\langle t\rs{acc}(p)\rangle$ calculated for our model 1 in the two approaches.
 The solid lines correspond to the detailed calculations with Eqs.~(\ref{poastad:eqtacc-xp}) and (\ref{postad:def-xp-appr0}) which account for the spatial profiles of MHD parameters.
 The dashed lines represent calculations with Eq.~(\ref{poastad:eqtacc-uni-2}) assuming the spatially uniform flow.
 A given line corresponds to a system configuration (the shock speed, profile of the flow velocity, etc.) at the time indicated in the legend.
 The line shows the time a particle needs to reach a given momentum.
 For SNR in the Sedov phase (blue lines), the differences due to assumed uniform and non-uniform fluid velocity (cf. the solid and dashed lines) become apparent only for large momenta, $p/m\rs{p}c\gtrsim 10^4$.
 When SNR is in the post-adiabatic phase (green lines), the differences between the two approaches appear for lower momenta, $p/m\rs{p}c\gtrsim 10^{2.6}$.
 These differences affect as low momenta as $p/m\rs{p}c\gtrsim 30$ for later evolutionary epochs (the yellow and the red lines).
 There are two effects apparent from this plot.
-On the one hand, by comparing the lines with each other, we see that as the system enters the radiative phase, the acceleration time for most momenta first increases (blue, green, yellow lines) or decreases (red lines).
-This behavior is primarily caused by the temporal deceleration and subsequent acceleration of the shock over time; this happens in both approaches, for the sequences of solid and the sequence of dashed lines.
+On the one hand, by comparing the lines with each other, we see that as the system enters the radiative phase, the acceleration time for most momenta first increases (blue, green, and yellow lines) and then decreases (red lines).
+This behavior is primarily caused by the temporal deceleration and subsequent acceleration of the shock, since the same trend is observed in both approaches, for the sequences of solid and the sequence of dashed lines.